 So this School Psychologist took a leap and started selling her art.
 And a year later, I was able to leave my job to pursue art full time.

 While the jobs are completely different on the surface, they both give me the ability to bring a bit of happy into people's days and their lives.

 Now I am just doing it with color...which brings me joy each and every day.

-When you are ready to bring a little slice of art and joy to your workspace, sign up below for a desktop wallpaper (it's free).
+When you are ready to bring a little slice of art and joy to your space, sign up below for a wallpaper (it's free).
 Then, you can look forward to a new piece of happy being delivered to your inbox monthly to change up your background as you please.